Go for gold

 Further upside for gold

-We expect the de-dollarization trend among central banks and private asset managers to continue.
-We estimate central banks bought around 900 metric tons of gold in 2024, and we think these volumes can be sustained well above the prior decade’s average of around 325 metric tons a year.
+The latest International Monetary Fund data suggests global central banks’ gold purchases in October rose to the highest level this year, while China returned to the market in November after a six-month hiatus.
+With the ongoing de-dollarization trend among central banks and private asset managers, we estimate their demand can be sustained well above the prior decade’s average.
 Additionally, we see other traditional drivers of gold like lower real interest rates, fading dollar strength, and rising geopolitical uncertainties reasserting themselves in the year ahead.

-We think prices could rise to new highs in 2025, underpinned by a step higher in exchange-traded funds inflows; the third quarter saw the strongest net inflows in a quarter since 1Q22.
+We think prices could rise to new highs in 2025, also underpinned by a step higher in exchange-traded funds inflows, following the strongest net inflows in the September quarter since 1Q22.

 More in metals